opensafely-core/ehrql/DEVELOPERS.md

 See the [spec tests docs](tests/spec/README.md) for further information on writing tests that contribute to the ehrQL docs.

-An intermediate step generates a JSON file (`public_docs.json`) containing the data needed to generate the documentation.
+An intermediate step generates the markdown files that are included in the documentation.

 To generate this file, run:

     just generate-docs

+This generates the markdown files in `docs/includes/generated_docs`.

+Note that it is currently a developer's responsibility to update the generated docs in a PR if required.
+There is a CI step that will check that the documentation is up to date.

 ### Updating the main OpenSAFELY documentation repository